-- Voluntary compliance and efficient tax management are key aspect of the Group's overall tax strategy. - This is enabled through a decentralised tax structure where expertise is built at each industry group level. - The Head of Tax of each industry group, reporting functionally to the Group Head of Tax, ensures compliance and implements Group tax strategy across all businesses.
+- Voluntary compliance and efficient tax management are key aspect of the Group's overall tax strategy. - This is enabled through a decentralised tax structure where expertise is built at each industry group level to support decision making. - The Head of Tax of each industry group, reporting functionally to the Group Head of Tax, ensures uniformity of interpretation, robust compliance management and roll out of Group tax strategy across all businesses.